Newburgh Garden Assistant

 Status: Part time, unpaid

-The Development Intern will support the Development Manager with aspects of fundraising to support the school garden programming of Hudson Valley Seed.
+The Development Intern will support the Director of Development with aspects of fundraising to support the school garden programming of Hudson Valley Seed.
 This is an excellent opportunity for young professionals seeking experience in the nonprofit field.

 Grant research: Conduct preliminary research on prospective corporate, foundation, and individual donors.